fredrkl/net-recap/records-explorer/README.md

 - Use reference type records when you have a large data structure that you want to store on the heap.
 - Use value type records when you have a small, immutable data structure that you want to store on the stack.Good for performance critical applications.

+## Record vs Record Class

+Specifying `Record Class` instead of only `Record` is not necessary.
+The `Record` keyword is enough to define a record type.
+The `Record Class` is to used to make it more explicit.

 In summary:
 - **Reference type records** (default) are stored on the heap.
 - **Value type records** are stored on the stack.